Filter by cruise:

 In addition to his military and public service roles, Paul has also been a member of Australia’s Administrative Review Council, and contributed in an honorary capacity as a Company Director and member of a University Ethics Committee.
 His interests include reading, learning German, sport, and the three generations of his family.

 A writer who has spent much of his career as a foreign correspondent covering the transformation of former Communist countries, Adam is now a fellow at the Institute for Quantitative Social Science at Harvard University.
-He first travelled to Eastern Europe and the Balkans in the final years of Communism and returned often after the fall of the Berlin Wall to write several editions of the Frommer's guidebook to the region.
-He then spent many years as a correspondent with Reuters news agency.
+He first travelled to Eastern Europe and the Balkans in the final years of Communism and returned often after the fall of the Berlin Wall.
 He lived in Moscow and reported for five years in the 1990s starting immediately after the collapse of the Soviet Union.